oskarsinger/hosinger/weekly_progress.md

 * There are definitely multiple opportunities to apply the delayed rewards algorithms on this data set.
 Maybe to predict whether a preventative treatment will be effective.

+* Met with Kareem and discussed the fact that the Joulani paper's formulation (and all previous work on delayed rewards for that matter) does not really fit our problem.
+He has an idea of how to address this by parameterizing the length of the delay with a geometric distribution.

+* Maybe we could use the Dean Foster CCA paper to extend the non-Gaussian CCA to a stochastic/online setting.

 ####Data
 * Going to think about applying PH models to Yaya's virus data set.

 ####Engineering
+* Started implementing code for bandits with delayed reward experiments.
+Right now, I have a first draft of the BOLD meta-algorithm written up in Python.

+* My next steps are to
+    1. implement UCB and Thompson sampling (probably with beta-Bernoulli) and plug them into BOLD for testing
+    2. repeat with the other meta-algorithm mentioned in the Joulani paper
+    3. implement Kareem's idea and start toying around with my own solutions until I find something that works.

+* For Yaya's project, I'd like to have prototypes of the non-Gaussian and online CCA running on data from UCI ML repo before we get the project data.

 ####Questions
 * @Al: